Garden tool: Hand tools

 Increasing use of modern alloys allows many tools to be made both stronger and lighter, making them more durable and easier to use.

 Ergonomics

 Some modern tool designs reflect ergonomic considerations, being designed to induce less stress on the human body in use.
 The most efficient tools keep the body in a neutral position to help reduce the stress on joints and muscles, which also require less energy to use.

 Power tools

 The first power tool to become popular with gardeners was the lawn mower.
 It was followed by various cultivators (such as the rototiller), string trimmers, hedge trimmers, lawn aerators, lawn sweepers, trenchers, leaf blowers, chainsaws, mini-tractors, and others.

 Power tools have resulted in the transition from manual labor to large-scale mechanised agriculture.

 Environmental impact

 The exhaust fumes from primarily 2-stroke gas-powered equipment is a source of air pollution.
 US emission standards specifically limit emissions from these small engines, which are being forced to become more efficient and less polluting.
+As Q1 2024 petrol powered tools are banned in California.